Biosolverr/governance-decision-simulator/README.md

   `get_simulations_count` after any write that looked slow or contentious in the Consensus History panel, and simply resubmit if the count didn't change.
+- Any `@gl.public.view` method that returns an empty string renders nothing at all in Studio's Call Contract response panel, no `""`, no placeholder.
+Confirmed via the raw RPC response (a minimal, non-error, non-null result) - this is a Studio UI display issue, not a contract bug. `get_onchain_context`, `get_source_reference`, and `get_variant_parent` all hit this for simulations where nothing was stored; the frontend works around it by rendering an explicit "not used" note instead of leaving the box blank, but calling these methods directly in Studio for an empty case will look like no response happened.
-- The frontend's `genlayer-js` import path and client method names follow the pattern used in earlier GenLayer demos but weren't verified against a live SDK build in this environment.
-Check them against the current `genlayer-js` docs if the page fails to load a client, and see the READ-CALL SHAPE note near the top of `index.html`'s script block if a read button errors while writes work fine.
+- The frontend's `genlayer-js` import path and client method names follow the pattern used in earlier GenLayer demos and have been confirmed working against a live Studio deployment for both write and read calls, including the non-LLM web fetch used by on-chain context grounding (`gl.nondet.web.render`).
+If a future SDK version renames these, check the current `genlayer-js` docs and see the READ-CALL SHAPE note near the top of `index.html`'s script block.

 ## License